jluby127/jluby127.github.io/cv.md

-Here is my CV, click any page to download the whole thing.
+Here is my CV, click on the first page to download the whole thing.

 <!--<a href="./updatedCV.png" download>
   <img src="./updatedCV.png" alt="None">